AntonioTorres23/OpenGL_Notes/Bloom.md

 As the Gaussian curve has a larger area close to its center, using its values as weights to blur an image give more natural results as samples close by have a higher precedence.
 If we for instance sample a 32x32 box around a fragment, we use progressively smaller weights the larger the distance to the fragment; this gives a better and more realistic blur which is known as **Gaussian Blur**.

 To implement a Gaussian blur filter we'd need a two-dimensional box of weights that we can obtain from a 2 dimensional Gaussian curve equation.
 The problem with this approach however is that it quickly becomes extremely heavy on performance.
-Take a blur kernel of 32 by 32 for example
+Take a blur kernel of 32 by 32 for example, this would require us to sample a